MaterializeInc/materialize/doc/user/content/manage/user-management/rbac-intro.md

 Authorization is determined in RBAC by your organization administrator.
-When you invite users to your Materialize organization, you have the option to give the user more elevated privileges in the Materialize administrator console .
+When you invite users to your Materialize organization, you have the option to give the user more elevated privileges in the Materialize administrator console.

 ## RBAC Structure

 RBAC in practice is a group of roles with assigned privileges and attributes.
 You can assign specific users to roles or assign privileges to users to inherit from other roles.

 ### Roles